knewyousir/WFI-session-3/readme.md

 Visit [http://localhost:9000/music](http://localhost:9000/music)

-Edit the second route to include a variable and restart the server:
+Edit the second route to include a request parameter variable and restart the server:

 ```js
 // our second route